-For smaller counties with few felonies to process, the metric above may be disproportionately influenced by a small sample size (see note on Table 1).
-Nonetheless for our purposes, it enabled us to roughly array the counties by their preference for incarceration vs. community-based sanctions for felony arrestees.
+(see note on Table 1).
+Nonetheless for our purposes, it enabled us to roughly array the counties by their preference for incarceration vs. community-based sanctions for felony arrestees pre-AB 109.

 We then wanted some way to characterize counties' preferences for incarceration post-Realignment.
 Not only did we want to know how their official court processing might change, but the details of exactly how they planned to approach sanctioning felony offenders after they received AB 109 funding.
 To collect this information, we obtained and coded in great detail each county's approved 2011-2012 Realignment plan.
 All of these documents were a matter of public record.
 The goal in coding these plans was to capture how each county spoke about and planned to spend their 2011-2012 Realignment funding.
-We were interested in capturing not only which agencies (e.g., sheriff, probation, courts) were going to receive, but given their funding, what agencies and programs received funding.
+We were interested in identifying agencies (e.g., sheriff, probation, courts) that were going to receive funding, the proportion of county AB 109 funds that each agency was to receive, and the specific programs for which the funds were earmarked.

-This proved to be a complex task, and is explained fully in "Realigning the Revolving Door?
+This proved to be a complex task, and is explained fully in "Realigning the Revolving" Door?
 An Analysis of California Counties' AB 109 Implementation Plans."
 We began by creating a comprehensive list of virtually all the programs, tasks, and activities that any county had mentioned in their plans (e.g., alternatives to incarceration, risk assessment, reentry and rehabilitation, probation, jails, law enforcement, measurement of outcomes and data collection, mental health treatment, substance abuse treatment, and housing).
-We then coded each plan for whether the specific plan had "mentioned" the particular topic, and secondly, whether each plan discussed the particular item "in depth."
-This allowed us to differentiate between plans that simply mentioned the programs, perhaps in a bulleted list of things that they thought evidence-based, and plans that described in detail how they planned to implement a specific program.
-We felt that counties that described in-depth the programs they planned to fund, rather than simply listing them, had probably given more serious thought to the idea and had a higher likelihood of following through with implementing those programs.
+We then coded each of the 58 county plans for whether the specific plan had "mentioned" the particular topic, and secondly, whether each plan discussed the particular item "in depth."
+This allowed us to differentiate between plans that simply mentioned the programs, perhaps in a bulleted list of items that they thought were evidence-based, and plans that described in detail how they planned to implement a specific program.
+We felt that counties that described in-depth the programs they planned to fund, rather than simply listing them in a bulleted list (often simply as a reference to the academic literature of programs that could be considered evidencebased), had probably given more serious thought to the idea and had a higher likelihood of following through with implementing those programs.